Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Results

-Figure \ref{fig:autorater} highlights a notable disconnect between the inductive, user-driven mapping of anthropomorphism and the deductive, theory-grounded approaches prevalent in existing literature.
+The results highlight a disconnect between the inductive, user-driven mapping of anthropomorphism and the deductive, theory-driven approaches prevalent in existing literature.
 While academic scales often emphasize abstract attributes that are difficult to conceptualize or operationalize (e.g., consciousness), the users in our study focused overwhelmingly on a pragmatic set of interactional qualities.
-Specifically, participants consistently mentioned aspects of design and Conversational Sociability, such as \textit{conversation flow} (32.1\% of participants), \textit{understanding user perspective} (24.4\%), \textit{response speed} (22.5\%), and \textit{authenticity} (18.4\%).
-In contrast, despite the high ratings these traits received in our Likert-scale data, theoretically motivated constructs like \textit{intelligence} (8.8\%) and \textit{empathy} (5.5\%) were mentioned less frequently.
-More abstract dimensions, such as \textit{spirituality}, \textit{Soul}, \textit{intentionality}, or \textit{consciousness} were mentioned by fewer than 0.5\% of participants.
-This evidence suggests that actual AI anthropomorphism in open-ended user-chatbot interactions is not primarily driven by the perception of chatbot as a moral or conscious entity, but rather by the way it writes, appears, and builds a relationship with the user.
-This finding reorients the discourse on AI human-likeness from conceptual abstractions to applied interactional dynamics.
-Consequently, for Study 2, we leverage these identified levers---drawing on both the quantitative baseline variations (Figures \ref{fig:humanlike_perception} and \ref{fig:humanlike_perception_country}) and qualitative themes (Figure \ref{fig:autorater})---to experimentally manipulate AI human-likeness and test its causal downstream effects.
+Specifically, participants consistently mentioned aspects such as \textit{conversation flow} (32.1\% of participants), \textit{understanding user perspective} (24.4\%), \textit{response speed} (22.5\%), and \textit{authenticity} (18.4\%).
+In contrast, theory-driven aspects like \textit{intelligence} (8.8\%) and \textit{empathy} (5.5\%) were mentioned less frequently, despite the high ratings in the Likert-scale data.
+Other theory-driven dimensions, such as \textit{soul}, \textit{morality}, \textit{consciousness}, or \textit{warmth} were mentioned by fewer than 0.5\% of participants.
+This evidence suggests that AI anthropomorphism is not primarily driven by perceiving the chatbot as possessing characteristics that signal human uniqueness, but rather by the way it writes, presents itself, and builds a relationship with the user.
+Next, we build on the findings from Study 1 to experimentally manipulate AI human-likeness and test its causal downstream effects on user psychology and behavior.